 There are many types of ways water can cause damage.

-Water has a way of getting places you never thought , and causing damage in ways you weren't expecting.
+Water has a way of getting places you never thought, and causing damage in ways you weren't expecting.
 When pipes burst and a home is flooded, or hit with a plumbing disaster (like a burst pipe), the situation can quickly get out of hand.
-There’s a reason why these incidents are among the most expensive problems a homeowner can face.
+This is why these incidents are among the most expensive problems a homeowner can face.
 Contaminated water not only creates immediate structural problems, it can leave serious biological threats behind after it has been removed.
 Drying out the affected area is very critical and must be done thoroughly and in a timely manner.

 Dirty water is filled with all kinds of deadly substances, ranging from chemical residues to animal feces to parasites.
 Bacteria, viruses and fungi grow explosively in contaminated fluid, and severe health risks, like salmonella and hepatitis, are common in flood waters.